surniaulula/wpsso/readme.txt

 **[Premium]** Complete Schema JSON-LD markup for WooCommerce products ([WPSSO JSON add-on required](https://wordpress.org/plugins/wpsso-schema-json-ld/)).

-**[Premium]** Integrates with 3rd party plugins and service APIs for additional image, video, e-Commerce product details, SEO settings, etc. The following modules are included with the Premium version and automatically loaded if/when the supported plugins and/or services are required.
+**[Premium]** Integrates with third-party plugins and service APIs for additional image, video, e-Commerce product details, SEO settings, etc. The following modules are included with the Premium version and automatically loaded if/when the supported plugins and/or services are required.

-* **Reads Plugin Data from 3rd Party Plugins:**
+* **Reads Plugin Data from Third-party Plugins:**

 	* All in One SEO Pack
 	* bbPress